harshrajput4343/PPE-Detection-On-Construction-Using-YoloV8/README.md

 For easier use the dataset is already uploaded here: [**Kaggle Dataset**](https://www.kaggle.com/datasets/snehilsanyal/construction-site-safety-image-dataset-roboflow).

 The dataset consists of 2801 image samples with labels in YoloV8 format.
-These images are split into `train: 2605`, `valid: 114` and `test: 82` sets.
+These images are split into `For training: 2605`, `For validation: 114` and `testing: 82` sets.
 Each folder consists of `images` and `labels` folders.

 There are 10 classes to detect from the dataset:

-**'Hardhat', 'Mask', 'NO-Hardhat', 'NO-Mask', 'NO-Safety Vest', 'Person', 'Safety Cone', 'Safety Vest', 'machinery', 'vehicle'**
+**'Hardhat' , 'Mask', 'NO-Hardhat', 'NO-Mask', 'NO-Safety Vest', 'Person', 'Safety Cone', 'Safety Vest', 'machinery', 'vehicle'**

 ![](assets/ppe.webp)